-In 2014 Jonckheere, was appointed Director of Publications (editor in chief) at the Centrum Rubenianum, one of Northern Europe’s most famous art-historical research centres and the editing institution of the renowned Corpus Rubenianum.
+From 2014 to 2019 Jonckheere, served as Director of Publications (editor in chief) at the Centrum Rubenianum, one of Northern Europe’s most famous art-historical research centres and the editing institution of the renowned Corpus Rubenianum.

 Since 1 October 2018, Jonckheere is Director of Societal Outreach of the Faculty of Arts and Philosophy.